 Locate all valves and drain cocks connected to any water system on your specific vacuum unit.

-Remove any caps or loosen any drain cocks and allow remaining water to flow from the system.
+Remove any caps or loosen any drain cocks and allow the remaining water to flow from the system.

 Clean any leftover residue from the system.